geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/system-configuration.md

 ## Harvesting

 *Allow editing on harvested records*: Enables/Disables editing of harvested records in the catalogue.
 By default, harvested records cannot be edited.

-## Geonetwork-ui configuration

-*Enable datahub*:
-You can adapt your GeoNetwork UI by enabling Datahub.
-First, download the specific plugin datahub-integration.
-Then, on the settings page, enable Datahub . you can provide an other specific Datahub configuration than the default one.
-You can also configure it for each portal.
-Ensure that Datahub is enabled in the settings to make it work on portals.